Recycling at Wartburg

 - Food waste and food soiled containers

 Recycling in Dining

 A portion of to-go containers from Wartburg Dining can be recycled, IF they are clean, not soiled with grease or wet food.
-The following non-soiled, empty items can be placed in the single-stream recycling containers provided in retail dining areas:

 - Paper boats

 - Paper bowls

 - Wartburg coffee cups (paper)

 Academic & Business Buildings: You will find recycling stations on nearly every floor in each building across campus.